MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-accounts.md

 ---
-title: Set Up Bank Accounts
+title: Set Up Bank Accounts (contains video)
 description: Learn how bank accounts are used in Business Central, and how you can reconcile amounts with your bank.
 author: bholtorf
 ms.service: dynamics365-business-central